Start Here

 • Regulatory Risk

-To demonstrate these arguments, Ben includes a Case Study—“Meet Steve”.
-Steve is a 27 year old, single male still living at home with his parent, exploring his investment options—buy to live in or rentvest in inner city Melbourne—before he moves out.
+To demonstrate these arguments, Ben includes a Case Study — “Meet Steve”.
+Steve is a 27-year-old, single male still living at home with his parent, exploring his investment options—buy to live in or rentvest in inner city Melbourne—before he moves out.

 Interestingly, after Ben sifts through the selection choices, factoring in costs and surplus cash, Steve turns out to be better off rentvesting than buying to live in.
 In fact, it would appear he would be up $129,700 if he continues to rent!